stormchaserroleplaying/heroesinthestorm/TheBasics/ActionsandAttributes/ActionRatings/index.md

 ---

 # Action Ratings
-There are twelve **actions** in the game that the player characters use to overcome obstacles:
+There are sixteen **actions** in the game that the player characters use to overcome obstacles:
 * Channel
 * Command
 * Consort
 * Hunt
+* Lore
+* Natural Philosophy
 * Skirmish
 * Skulk
 * Study
 * Survey
 * Sway
+* Thaumatology
+* Theology
 * Tinker
 * Traverse
 * Wreck